 (This post may contain affiliate links.
 As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 Nothing says the first day of December like peppermint mocha donuts!
-These donuts are gluten free, dairy free, and refined sugar free.
-They’re the perfect winter breakfast or dessert.
-If you’re a fan of the peppermint mocha flavor, you’ll love these donuts!
+These peppermint mocha donuts are gluten free, dairy free, and refined sugar free, and the perfect winter breakfast or dessert.
+If you’re a fan peppermint mocha, you’ll love these donuts!

 How many donuts does this recipe make?

 What ingredients do I need for these peppermint mocha donuts?